yetanotherchris/llm-supermarket/README.md

 ## CLI task

 Tests results are from 24/25th June 2026.
-The code repositorys can be found in [The Github "llm-supermarket" organisation](https://github.com/orgs/llm-supermarket/repositories/)
+The code repositories can be found in [The Github "llm-supermarket" organisation](https://github.com/orgs/llm-supermarket/repositories/)

 | **Model**              | Language | Tokens               | Pass/Fail  | Cost  | Time taken              | Notes                                                                                                                                       |
 |------------------------|----------|----------------------|------------|-------|-------------------------|---------------------------------------------------------------------------------------------------------------------------------------------|